Michael Crouse

-Michael R. Crouse (born November 22, 1990) is a Canadian professional baseball outfielder for the Milwaukee Milkmen of the American Association of Professional Baseball.
-He has also been a member of the Toronto Blue Jays organization, and has competed for the Canadian national baseball team.
+Michael R. Crouse (born November 22, 1990) is a Canadian former professional baseball outfielder.
+He was part of the Toronto Blue Jays organization and has competed for the Canadian national baseball team.

 Career

 Amateur career

 Crouse attended Centennial Secondary School in Coquitlam, British Columbia.
 Crouse played baseball and basketball in high school, eventually choosing to focus on baseball.

 Toronto Blue Jays

 Out of high school, Crouse was drafted by the Toronto Blue Jays in the 16th round (489th overall) of the 2008 MLB draft.
-Crouse chose to sign with the Blue Jays instead of attending college.
 He made his professional debut in 2008, appearing in seven games with the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League.
 He returned to the Gulf Coast Blue Jays in 2009.
 He was promoted to the Lansing Lugnuts of the Class-A Midwest League in 2010.
 With the Lugnuts, Crouse established himself as the team's starting right fielder, finishing the season with a .261 batting average, 14 home runs and 55 runs batted in.
 He led the Lugnuts with 38 stolen bases.
 Crouse joined the Dunedin Blue Jays in the Class-A Advanced Florida State League in 2012.
-He remained with the Blue Jays organization through the 2014 season, playing for the Double-A New Hampshire Fisher Cats, and was released in the offseason.
+He remained with the Blue Jays organization through the 2014 season, playing for the Double-A New Hampshire Fisher Cats.
+He was released in the offseason.